Not much Dexterity

 Other Fibres

-Other fibers that are not glass fibers exist.
-Cotton, linen, bamboo, coconut, beech tree, and hemp fiber are a few examples.
-Carbon fiber is also a type of fiber that is embedded in resin.
-Preparation The right temperature and humidity and proper surface preparation are required for a quality job.
+Other fibres that are not glass fibres exist.
+Cotton, linen, bamboo, coconut, beech tree, and hemp fibre are a few examples.
+Carbon fibre is also a type of fibre that is embedded in resin.
+Preparation – the right temperature and humidity and proper surface preparation are required for a quality job.
 You must also understand how much time it takes to complete a product and how to protect the finished product.

 Weather